 The Corn Betsi was introduced in 1977, purchased by after the first Minor blitz the year prior was such a success.
 The trophy is named after the 1798 heroine.
-It was first raised high by Antrim's Erin's Own & is still played for till this day.
-9 and 15 different clubs have had the privilege to hold it. also decided to replace the trophy in 2010 along with the Senior men, women, mixed & the minor mixed.
+It was first raised high by Antrim's Erin's Own and is still played for till this day.
+9 and 15 different clubs have had the privilege to hold it.
+The decided to replace the trophy in 2010 along with the Senior men, women, mixed and the minor mixed.

 The Minor Mixed Trophy

 The unnamed trophy is the youngest Rounders trophy making its debut in 1998, following the success from under 16 mixed, it was decided to an under 18 mixed .
-The first final proved why took the chance as Rathdowney battled Glynn/ in what went down as the lowest scoring rounders final ever ending 3-2 in of the Wexford natives
+The first final proved a real nail biter as Rathdowney battled Glynn/ in what went down as the lowest scoring rounders final ever, ending 3-2 in of the Wexford natives.

-Introduced to the game in 1977 it took its place as the Senior Men's most prestigious prize.
-The very first winner was again Erin's Own, however I think this trophy will always be linked to team Erne Eagles who won it ten in a 98-07) & eleven years in total, a record that will be difficult to break.
+Introduced to the game in 1977, The Corn Aodh Rua took its place as the Senior Men's most prestigious prize.
+The very first winner was again Erin's Own, however I think this trophy will always be linked to the team Erne Eagles who won it an amazing ten season in a 98-2007, a record that will be difficult to break.

 C J Cup